CptGummiball/Spython/README.md

 ## Overview
 The **Spython** plugin for Spigot allows you to run Python scripts using GraalVM's polyglot capabilities.
+### Development Note:
+Please be aware that Spython is actively being developed to enhance its features and address any existing imperfections.
+While the plugin is functional, it may not be considered flawless.
+We appreciate your understanding and welcome feedback as we work to make Spython even better.​
 ## Usage
 ### Commands
 - `/executepython <scriptpath>`: Executes a Python script on the server.